benvic7/Word-Frequency-Counter/README.md

 # Word Frequency Counter

 ## Description
 This program reads a text file and calculates the number of times each word appears in the file.
 The program then returns a new file listing the count for each word sorted by frequency.
 The file names are provided as a command-line arguments.
+I created this project as part of my CSC 250: Computer Systems I class.

 Author: **Ben Vicinelli**

 Date: **February 2023**

+Langauge: **C**

 ## Features
 - Uses structs and pointers for word-frequency pairs: each word is represented as a character array and its corresponding frequency is stored as an integer in dynamically allocated memory.